-Most of these large businesses would never be able to achieve their level of success without borrowing or raising money in some way, just as most of us would not be able to own a home without first taking out a mortgage.
+Most of these large businesses would never be able to reach their level of success without borrowing or raising money in some way, just as most of us would not be able to own a home without first taking out a mortgage.

-When businesses issue securities in the form of stocks and bonds, investors buy them and thus provide the company that capital it needs.
-Once these securities have been issued, they can then be traded between investors on the secondary market.
-In the U.S., the securities market is regulated by the SEC, which is the Securities and Exchange Commission.
+That is where you, the investor, come in.
+When businesses issue securities in the form of stocks and bonds, investors buy them.
+The income provides the company with the capital it needs.
+These securities can then be traded on the secondary market once they have been issued.

-How Do Securities Get Issued Through the Capital Markets?
+How Securities Get Issued Through Capital Markets

-A business will hire an investment banking firm who looks at the financials of the business and the total amount of money the business needs to raise; then advises the business on the best way to raise that money (by issuing stock or bonds) and then helps put together and sell a public offering of the securities.
+A business will hire an investment banking firm when it has to go on the capital market.
+The firm looks at the financials of the business and the total amount of money it needs to raise.
+The bank then advises the business as to the best way to raise that money, by issuing either stock or bonds.
+It helps it put together and sell a public offering of the securities.